RFD 070: Negative Config Deltas

 jp query -C dev # invocation 3: revert devInvocation 1: delta claims assistant.model.id → hash(dev).

 Invocation 2: --model gpt-4o is a shortcut flag.
 Delta diff has the new model value.
-Claims map has assistant.model.id → None (explicitly unclaimed).
+Claims map records assistant.model.id → hash("kv:assistant.model.id=gpt-4o"), overwriting dev's claim.

 Invocation 3: -C dev checks: who owns assistant.model.id?
-Most recent claim entry is None (invocation 2).
+Most recent claim is the kv identity from invocation 2 — not in dev's target set.
 Skip.
 The explicit --model override is preserved.

 jp query -c assistant.name=DevBot # invocation 1